 12. Is the employee fit to participate in a meeting to discuss their capability to continue in their current role if not, are there any adjustments which would enable the employee to participate in a discussion about their capability with us?

-13. In your opinion, are there any types of alternative role or any changes that can be made to their current role that might enable them to continue in employment with us?
+13. In your opinion, are there any types of alternative roles or any changes that can be made to their current role that might enable them to continue in employment with us?

 The assessor reviews the individual’s current health situation and considers the employee’s personal view of their health and abilities.